top of page

 What is there to do?

 The archipelago of San Blas offers a unique setting for swimming, fishing and of course, snorkelling, paddle boarding and kayaking.
 We provide you a mask and all the snorkelling gear to discover an incredible ocean filled with colourful fish and diverse marine life, we might even visit an old sunken ship.
-Onboard you will also find paddle boards and kayaks free for you to use.
-Don’ feel active? simply relax on the spacious and comfortable deck while you read a book, or contemplate the scenery while sipping a delicious complimentary pina colada do remember that this is definitely not a booze cruise and that being trashed or over drinking is not allowed.
+Onboard you will find paddle boards, kayaks and snorkeling equipment.
+Our Salina 48 catamaran even has seabobs free to use.
+Don’t feel active? simply relax on the spacious and comfortable deck while you read a book, or contemplate the scenery while sipping a delicious complimentary pina colada.
+Do remember that this is definitely not a booze cruise and that being trashed or over drinking is not allowed.

 Visiting the islands and meeting the Kuna indigenous and their traditional way of living is definitely a must, we accompany you to their tiny huts and island villages if you desire.